-As seen above, our music classes for infants and children involve age-appropriate activities paired with rhythmically complex songs from different cultures around the world.
-Our Little Listeners class is for infants ages 4 to 10 months and focuses on exploration and group experience.
+The program consists of three development-based classes.
+Little Listeners class is for infants ages 4-10 months and focuses on exploration and group experience.
 Big Players is for toddlers ages 18-24 months and focuses on co-ordinated dance and more advanced rhythm skills.
-In the final age group, Music Makers (ages 2-3.5 years) gain experience with real instruments, turn taking in a mock "band practice" and alternating hand drumming.
+In the final age group of 2-4 years, Music Makers gain experience with real instruments, turn taking in a mock "band practice" and alternating hand drumming.
 All classes include learning to play musical bells, rattles, shakers, and for the older children, exposure to the violin, guitar, and wind instruments.
 Some sample activities include:

 ~Bouncing to complex rhythms

 ~Walking, hopping, and coordinated group dance